Fundamental data is updated weekly, as of the prior weekend. Please download the Full Report and Dividend Report for any changes.

 Latest Press Releases

-The Best Ideas Newsletter, Dividend Growth Newsletter, Nelson Exclusive publication, and any reports and content found on this website are for information purposes only and should not be considered a solicitation to buy or sell any security.
+The High Yield Dividend Newsletter, Best Ideas Newsletter, Dividend Growth Newsletter, Nelson Exclusive publication, and any reports, articles and content found on this website are for information purposes only and should not be considered a solicitation to buy or sell any security.
+The sources of the data used on this website are believed by Valuentum to be reliable, but the data’s accuracy, completeness or interpretation cannot be guaranteed.
 Valuentum is not responsible for any errors or omissions or for results obtained from the use of its newsletters, reports, commentary, or publications and accepts no liability for how readers may choose to utilize the content.
-Valuentum is not a registered investment advisor and does not offer brokerage or investment banking services and adheres to professional standards and abides by formal codes of ethics that put the interests of clients and subscribers ahead of their own.
+Valuentum is not a money manager, is not a registered investment advisor and does not offer brokerage or investment banking services.
 Valuentum, its employees, and affiliates may have long, short or derivative positions in the stock or stocks mentioned on this site.